Bazzini - Kitchen Nightmares Update - Open or Closed?

 She is baking her cakes full time and she is doing well.

-The single Yelp review after Gordon visited is negative after the episode was filmed.
+The single Yelp review after Gordon visited is negative.

 It complains of poor service from the hostess.